NASS: Okowa congratulates Lawan, Omo-Agege, Gbajabiamila, Wase – The Sun Nigeria

 Paul Osuyi, Asaba

-Delta State governor, Senator Ifeanyi Okowa on Tuesday congratulated the newly-elected presiding officers and members of the 9th National Assembly on their successful inauguration.
+Delta State Governor, Ifeanyi Okowa, has congratulated newly-elected presiding officers and members of the ninth National Assembly on their successful inauguration.

-The governor congratulated senators Ahmed Lawan and Ovie Omo-Agege on their election as president and deputy, respectively of the Senate.
+The governor congratulated senators Ahmad Lawan and Ovie Omo-Agege on their election as president and deputy president of the Senate respectively.

-In a statement in Asaba on Tuesday, Okowa lauded the resilience and political sagacity of the newly-elected presiding officers of the National Assembly.
+In a statement in Asaba, Okowa lauded the resilience and political sagacity of the newly-elected presiding officers of the National Assembly.

-Governor Okowa commended members of both chambers for their choice of leaders, noting that Nigerians are eagerly waiting for a vibrant and independent National Assembly to make good laws for the good governance, security and welfare of the people.
+He commended members of both chambers for their choice of leaders, noting that Nigerians were eagerly awaiting a vibrant and independent National Assembly to make good laws for the good governance, security and welfare of the people.

-“On behalf of the government and people of Delta State, I congratulate you all on your emergence as leaders of the National Assembly.

-“It is my prayer and that of all Nigerians that God grant you all the knowledge and wisdom to pilot the affairs of the 9th National Assembly to the admiration and satisfaction of Nigerians,” the statement added.

 Leave a Reply